Kings–Oilers rivalry: 1993–2020: Shifting competition

 The rivalry began to die down during the 1992–93 season as players from the Oilers moved to other teams, and Edmonton missed the playoffs for the first time since joining the NHL in 1979.
-Meanwhile, Gretzky's former Oiler teammates Jari Kurri, Paul Coffey, and Charlie Huddy joined him on the Kings and contributed to a playoff push in which the Kings went all the way to the 1993 Stanley Cup Final before losing in five games to the Montreal Canadiens.
+Meanwhile, Gretzky's former Edmonton teammates Jari Kurri, Paul Coffey, and Charlie Huddy joined him on the Kings and contributed to a playoff push in which the Kings went all the way to the 1993 Stanley Cup Final before losing in five games to the Montreal Canadiens.

 The Oilers and Kings did not meet in the playoffs until 2022 as both teams fluctuated in competition at varying points.
 The Kings traded Gretzky to the St. Louis Blues on February 27, 1996; he later finished his career with the New York Rangers.
 In addition, realignment before the 1998–99 season moved the Oilers to the newly-created Northwest Division, limiting the number of times Edmonton and Los Angeles met in the regular season.
 The two teams then reunited in the Pacific Division before the 2013–14 season.
 The Oilers made another Stanley Cup appearance in 2006, while the Kings won two Stanley Cups in 2012 and 2014 respectively.